furyuri/esmemidnight/_posts/2024-04-02-princess-cards-in-the-tarot.md

 thumbnail_alt: The four Princess tarot cards laying on a table beneath a sacred coin.
 author: 'Esme Midnight Katzen'
 permalink: /insights/the-princess-tarot-cards/
 description: "Article by Tarot Reader, Esme Midnight in Portland, Oregon.
-A meditation on..."
+A meditation on the Princess (Page) cards and the lessons they can teach us."
 ---
 <div markdown=1 id="post-intro-img">
 ![The four Princess tarot cards laying on a table beneath a sacred coin. ]({{site.url}}/{{site.images_path}}princess_cards_small.jpg)